freepius/asVoyage-website/README.md

 * Follow my pullrequest for Lightbox2.
 * Follow my pullrequest for Leaflet Zoom Control.
 * Make a translation table for tags
+* Blog : macro to include a media in a blog article
+* New hom page !!
+* BUG on IE 9 : problem to refresh captcha (eg: on contact page)
+* Improve tags size on tags box ?!
+* Media module : add an "info box" on home page

 For production
 --------------